s2a31/yelp-camp/README.md

 - Association of campgrounds and reviews with their respective authors
 - Middleware to check if the logged-in user is the author of a campground or review before allowing edit or delete operations
 - Hiding of edit and delete buttons for campgrounds and reviews if the logged-in user is not the author

+## Star Ratings

+The application includes an interactive and accessible star rating system for user reviews:
+- Display of star ratings for campgrounds and reviews using CSS
+- User-friendly star rating form for submitting reviews without JavaScript

+## Code Organization

+To enhance code maintainability and readability, the application has been refactored to use controllers:
+- Controllers for campgrounds, reviews, and users to handle route logic
+- Grouping of similar routes by path and HTTP method for clarity

 ## License